vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 | summarize temperatureTimeStamp=max(timeStamp1) by assetId, colourTimeStamp=timeStamp
 ```

 Now, let's use that mapping to match the sensor values.
-Again we lost the two colour readings at 20:00:04 since there was no temperature reading earlier or at the same time.
+We lost the two colour readings at 20:00:04 again since there was no temperature reading earlier or at the same time.
 ```sql
 let mapping=colours
 | join kind=inner temperatures on assetId